RonaldMariah/ronaldmariah.github.io/_posts/2021-12-01-azure-arc-kubernetes-app-service.md

 **Finally we can now create a Web App on the Azure Portal and use the custom Region we created earlier**

 <img src="https://github.com/RonaldMariah/ronaldmariah.github.io/raw/master/assets/azure-arc-kubernetes-app-service/Screenshot 2021-12-01 145136.png" />

+Now we are done with setting up Azure App Services on Kubernetes connected to Azure Arc.
+We can now utilise the benefits of Azure PaaS Services with our existing workloads running in Kubernetes on-premise or any other cloud provider.

+Hope you enjoyed the walkthrough of how we can get this set up and using this in production in future!